Backpacking the Long Path

 Camping

-Camping is permitted only on State lands in this section.
-Watch for signs indicating private property.
+Camping is permitted only on State lands at the beginning of this section.

 Lodging